The solution to the Hardy's paradox

 Here $\epsilon=\vert\epsilon\vert e^{i\alpha}$ is a complex number.
 The limit $\epsilon\to1$ gives us back the Hardy's result since the photons generated by the annihilation process are assumed not to reproduce pair creation processes \cite{8}.
 Changing (\ref{old Hardys}) into (\ref{old Hardys2}), modifies the scenario such that the paradox disappears.
 Here we will show how.

-The definition (\ref{old Hardys2}) excludes absolute annihilation at $P$ as far as $\epsilon\neq1$.
-Additionally, we will later demonstrate that the case $\epsilon=1$ where the term $\vert u^+>\vert u^->$ disappears from the scene because in principle, it represents the simultaneous arrival and subsequent annihilation of the electron and the positron when they meet at $P$ in all the frames of reference.
+The definition (\ref{old Hardys2}) excludes absolute annihilation at $P$.
+A singular case is $\epsilon=1$ where the term $\vert u^+>\vert u^->$ disappears from the scene because in principle, it represents the simultaneous arrival and subsequent annihilation of the electron and the positron when they meet at $P$ in all the frames of reference.
 After crossing the first Beam Splitters $BS^\pm1$, the state (\ref{eq:1}) becomes

 Here we have used eq. (\ref{eq:2}) inside eq. (\ref{eq:1}) and we have also used the condition (\ref{old Hardys2}).
 The normalization factor $A$ depends on $\epsilon$ and it is given by